Productivity

 How Can I Remember to Take Good Breaks?

-Brightspot also reminds you to take breaks with the Brightspot Break Scheduling tool.
+Brightspot reminds you to take breaks with the Brightspot Break Scheduling tool.
 Once you tell Brightspot when you’re working, we’ll tell you when to stop—to stretch, to stand, or just chill out.
-Download the Brightspot App and complete the Focusing with the Break Scheduler plan to unlock your very own Break Scheduling tool for free today!
+The best part is, our Break Scheduler syncs with your calendar of choice to integrate seamlessly into your day.
+Download the Brightspot App and complete the Focus-Break Scheduler plan to unlock your Break Scheduling tool today!

 The Power of Habits